 Long-term dieting can inhibit weight cycling.
 But the problem with long-term dieting is that when all is said and done, it is not any better than abstaining from any diet at all.
-Reason is because you only manage to shed just a fraction of a few pounds a year.
+The reason is that you only manage to shed just a fraction of a few pounds a year.

-Fad diets tend to be based on some kind of ludicrous eating plan or liquid diet that fails to address some of the underlying issues that result to weight gain.
-This is one of the reasons they make for reliably poor remedies for long-term weight loss.
+Fad diets tend to be based on some kind of ludicrous eating plan or liquid diet that fails to address some of the underlying issues that result in weight gain.
+This is one of the reasons they make to reliably poor remedies for long-term weight loss.

 You can tell a fad diet from the real deal by asking yourself a few questions:

 - Does the diet promise unrealistic weight loss within a short period of time?

 - Does the diet promise you will shed pounds without any exercise?